 The MPT is always plus and that there exist no extra profits and returns under perfect competition.
-Marginal rate of substitution (MRS) at the macro level, is overwhelmingly connected with the elasticity of substitution, sigma=1.0000000.
+Marginal rate of substitution (MRS) at the macro level, is overwhelmingly connected with the elasticity of substitution (sigma), where sigma=1.0000 ever holds.